gazebo-tooling/action-gz-ci/README.md

 #### APT dependencies

-Be sure to declare all apt-installable dependencies in a flat list into:
+Be sure to declare all apt-installable dependencies in the following file, one package per line.

 `.github/ci-bionic/packages.apt`